 Medium

 North Dakota Health and Human Services has a wide range of programs and services.
-You can go to the Financial Help webpage to find other programs that may be able to help with your financial needs.
+You can Apply for Help to find programs that may be able to help with your needs.
+North Dakota has programs to help with:

 • SNAP (Supplemental Nutrition Assistance Program)